doubleopen-project/doubleopen/spdx-to-ort-research.md

     - We currently don't store the root project as a package in SPDX.
 If we did, we could use the name and version from it.
 - scopes
-  - Sub packages of recipes that are not packaged into the final image could be separated from deployed packages here.
+  - Sub-packages of recipes that are not packaged into the final image could be separated from deployed packages here.
 Can scope only be used for excludes, or can scope be taken into account in the policy?
-Maybe one scope for the Yocto recipes, one scope for sub packages that are deployed with the image and one scope for sub packages that are not deployed with the image?
+Maybe one scope for the Yocto recipes, one scope for sub-packages that are deployed with the image and one scope for sub-packages that are not deployed with the image?

 ### Packages

 Create a package to describe all packages built with Yocto.
+Maybe include sub-packages that are included in the final image (relationship PACKAGE_OF between the sub-package and the image in the SPDX) in one scope, those that are not included in the image (no such relationship) in other scope and the source packages corresponding to whole recipes in one scope.

 #### ORT